Tweak Health Physio-led Pilates

 How do I get Started?

-To get started with Pilates, book an initial Assessment with our Physiotherapist Nicole, who will be teaching your class.
+To start with Pilates, book an initial Assessment with one of our Physiotherapists.
 You can do this online by selecting a Standard Initial Assessment (30mins).
 Alternatively, book your appointment by calling our clinic directly.

-Please note, in the online booking form please state that this booking is for your ‘PILATES ASSESSMENT’.
+Please note that the online booking form states that this booking is for your ‘PILATES ASSESSMENT’.

 Following the initial assessment, your Physiotherapist will arrange for you to attend a class with availability.